 Finally, you should also take your motor vehicle to a mechanic to determine whether a defect or mechanical failure may have contributed to the crash.
 Even if your vehicle is able to be driven, it is a good idea to have your car inspected by a mechanic within a day or two of the accident.

 If you actively take these steps, you will help preserve important evidence and the information will all you to prepare if you have to make a personal injury claim or file a personal injury lawsuit.
-If you have any questions about a LaPorte, Indiana automobile accident, Call us at (219) 874-4878 OR Request a Copy of Our SPECIAL REPORT.
+If you have any questions about a LaPorte, Indiana automobile accident, Call Guy DiMartino Law at (219) 690.8997.